priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

         caption: "Breathtaking views in Leh"
     accommodation:
       name: "The Bodhi Tree"
+      location: "The Bodhi Tree, Leh"
+      rating: 4
-      notes: "Fantastic property, great deals on stay.
+      review: "Fantastic property, great deals on stay.
 Nice views and good service.
 Breakfast buffet, was not the best.
 Sea buckthorn juice was new introduction though."
+    additional_considerations: "Just keep a day to relax and acclamatize.
+Leh seems to be strict about driving and parking.
+Look for public parking lots.
+You can park and walk.
+Also outside state Taxis and Self Drive may not be allowed in Leh/Ladhak region (except JK and LA numbers)"

   - day: 13
     title: "Tributes, Trails & Tibetan Tales in Leh"
     date: "5 June 2025"
     featured_image: "/assets/images/day13-confluence.jpg"
     description: "After two nights of proper rest and altitude adjustment, we woke up on Day 13 feeling fresh, energized, and ready to explore Leh in full swing.
 On the agenda: a day packed with patriotism, adventure, history, and a little shopping magic.
 We began with a visit to the Hall of Fame, a moving tribute to the Indian Army.
 The museum walked us through the challenges of the Kargil War, and the extreme conditions soldiers face while posted at places like Siachen, where temperatures drop to -40°C to -70°C and dangers like avalanches and crevasses are part of daily life.
 We read stories of sacrifice and bravery, and by the end, there was a deep sense of respect, emotion, and gratitude within each of us.
 It was a powerful, grounding experience that left its mark.
 Next up: Magnetic Hill.
 While the famous gravity-defying effect didn’t quite pan out for us (optical illusion or not!), we found our own thrill nearby—ATV rides through desert hills!
 Two adults and two kids paired up and tore through the terrain, laughing and holding on for dear joy.
 Easily one of the most fun and spontaneous moments of the trip.
 Driving further, we stumbled upon the confluence of the Zanskar and Indus rivers—a windy, beautiful spot where muddy and blue waters meet.
 We sat by the banks, slurped down some Maggi noodles, and soaked in the raw, open beauty of Ladakh.
 We passed the peaceful Guru Pathar Sahib Gurudwara on our way to Likir Monastery, one of the oldest in the region.
 Legend has it that two serpents once protected the monastery, and as we walked barefoot across the surprisingly warm stone floors, it felt like stepping into another time.
 A little stream ran beside the monastery, and the kids were mesmerized—tossing pebbles, watching the water ripple, and just being.
-Lunch en route was a bit of a miss—a basic army-run restaurant with a limited and overly spicy menu.
+Lunch en route was a bit of a miss—a basic  restaurant with a limited and overly spicy menu.
 We had hoped for a more local experience but took it in stride and focused on what the day still had to offer.
 After a short rest at the hotel, we headed out to the Leh Palace in the evening.
 The views were grand, and the palace itself, rising seven to eight stories high, gave us a glimpse into the regal past of this mountain kingdom.
 Inside, a modest art and photo gallery shared stories of the region's history.
 A minor run-in with a group of motorcyclists briefly disturbed our mood, but we shook it off and made our way to the local bazaar, where the evening lights flickered and the stalls began closing.
 We found parking easily at one of the designated tourist lots, and wandered through the market until we found a lovely Thangka shop, where we picked up gifts and souvenirs for friends and family.
 As we walked back to our car in the cool, quiet dark of Leh, shopping bags in hand and a full day behind us, the fatigue finally crept in.
 We had a simple dinner at the hotel, settled our bills, and began packing for the next day’s journey to Pangong Tso Lake.
 A day full of honor, laughter, discovery, and a touch of shopping delight—the perfect finale to our time in Leh city."
     highlights:
       - "✅ A deeply moving and informative visit to the Hall of Fame"
       - "✅ Thrilling ATV rides at Magnetic Hill – INR 1200 per pair, and totally worth it"